rainbow954/streamly-spark-examples/streamly-kafka-cassandra-logstash/README.md

 ![streamly-create-keyspace][streamly-create-keyspace]

 ### 4. Create your index
-When you register on [Streamly Dashboard] [streamly-dashboard], you have a default index.
+When you register on [Streamly], you have a default index.
 You can either use it or create a new one.
 To create a new index :

   - Go to Elasticsearch tab
-  - Write the name of the index in the mapping box
+  - Write the name of the index in Index name box.
+We assume that the name is `streamly-index`.
   - Define the number of replicas
   - Click on Add New Index button

 ![streamly-create-index][streamly-create-index]

-### 5. Update configuration files
+### 5. Update your configuration files
 Open `spark.properties` file and edit as appropriate.

 | Name                                  | Description                															 |